Dún Laoghaire: Public transport

 Dún Laoghaire is connected to central Dublin by the DART services, the South Eastern Commuter line and the mainline rail service that runs from Dublin to Rosslare.
 Dún Laoghaire was also formerly served by the Dublin tramways routes 7 and 8 and was the terminus for the former until the tram lines ceased operations on 9 July 1949.
 The town is also served by several bus routes which are the 7/A/B/D/N (Mountjoy Square to Brides Glen/Loughlinstown/Shankill/Dalkey), 45A/B (Kilmacanogue), E2 (Harristown), 59 (Killiney), L27 (Leopardstown), 111 (Brides Glen to Dalkey), S8 (Citywest) and L25 (Dundrum) operated by Dublin Bus and Go-Ahead Ireland (since September 2018).
-The railway station is beside the terminus of the S8, L25, L27 and the E2, the most frequent and heavily used bus route in Dublin.
+The railway station is beside the terminus of the S8, L25, L27 and the E2.
 Sandycove and Glasthule and Salthill and Monkstown also serve the area.

 The 746 bus route from the station terminus to Dublin Airport was discontinued in October 2010.
 The 75/A also served Dún Laoghaire to Tallaght until it was replaced with the S8 and L25 on 26 November 2023 under BusConnects.

 An Aircoach service links the area with Dublin Airport 24 hours a day with stops at County Hall and the Royal Marine Hotel.
 Route 703 travels from Killiney to Dublin Airport via Dalkey, Glasthule, Dún Laoghaire, Monkstown, Blackrock, Booterstown, Tara Towers hotel, Strand Road and The Point (3Arena).